klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/eth/transaction.md

 ## eth_fillTransaction <a id="eth_filltransaction"></a>

-FillTransaction fills the defaults (nonce, gas, gasPrice or 1559 fields) on a given unsigned transaction, and returns it to the caller for further processing (signing + broadcast).
+Fills the defaults (nonce, gas, gasPrice or 1559 fields) on a given unsigned transaction, and returns it to the caller for further processing (signing + broadcast).

 **Parameters**: